Roast Beef & Vegetable Soup using leftover beef roast can be made entirely from scratch or in this case, from pot roast made days earlier.

 Instructions

-- Add any uncooked vegetables--in this case I had a small amount of raw potato, celery root, and cauliflower--along with the garlic, dry herbs, salt and pepper.
-Continue to cook until vegetables soften (add oil as needed), about 10 minutes.
+- Add the cauliflower and any uncooked vegetables used to supplement the leftover potatoes and carrots—along with the garlic, dry herbs, salt, and pepper.
+Cook until vegetables soften (add oil as needed), about 10 minutes.

 - Add the broth, bay leaf, and Parmesan rind to the vegetables and bring to a low boil.
-Stir-in gravy, tomatoes, peas, (leftover) cooked vegetables, barley, and meat.
+Stir in the gravy, tomatoes, peas, (leftover) cooked vegetables, barley, and meat.
 Bring to a simmer and cook for 30 minutes to meld flavors.

 Notes